OPPO to add 100 service centres to its network by 2022

-New Delhi, Aug 23 (IANS) Smartphone brand OPPO on Monday said its plans to strengthen its service centre network to more than 600 stores by 2022.
+New Delhi: Smartphone brand OPPO on Monday said its plans to strengthen its service centre network to more than 600 stores by 2022.
 The brand currently has over 500 service centres spread across 500 cities.

 The brand has also expanded its after-sales network in districts including Kudal, Modasa, Nangal, Udhampur, Mayiladuthurai, Dharmapuri, Hingoli and Thootupupudi.